apache/axis-axis2-java-core/modules/samples/resources/security/README.txt

 Setup the service
 ------------------------------------------------------------------------------
 Please follow each of the following steps:
+Note - These instructions assume that the Axis2.war is already deployed in Tomcat

 1.)
 Download the rampart-1.0.mar and addressing-1.0.mar from
 	http://ws.apache.org/axis2/modules/
 2.)
-To engage the rampart (WSS4J) module add the following line to axis2.xml in axis
+To engage the rampart (WSS4J) module add the following line to axis2.xml in axis2/WEB-INF/conf/
 	<module ref="rampart"/>
 3.)
 Copy samples/security/SecureService.aar to axis2/WEB-INF/services/ directory
 4.)
 Copy all jars other than the secUtil.jar in the samples/security/lib directory to axis2/WEB-INF/lib/